laserpants/sagacious-cpp/README.md

 ## Move semantics
 ### Rvalue references
-Expressions in C++ are always either an *lvalue*, or an *rvalue*.
+An expressions in C++ is always either an *lvalue*, or an *rvalue*.
 * Lvalues are named objects who may last beyond a single expression.
-All variables are lvalues.
+All *variables* are lvalues.
 * Rvalues are temporaries.
 The lifetime of an rvalue is limited to the expression in which it is defined.

 ```cpp